 “The winners of the Global Partnership Award have shown what a tremendous impact one partnership can have.
 The creativity and commitment the Partnerships have made will have a lasting effect on the patients and families in developing countries needing palliative care and also to the dedicated health care workers who work tirelessly with limited resources to provide that care.”

-– Mark Murray, President/CEO, Global Partners in Care
+– Mike Wargo, COO, Global Partners in Care

 Eligibility & Process

-Each partnership can apply to be considered for the award.
-Candidates meeting the below criteria can submit a 2-page document overview of their partnership that advocates for their receipt of the award.
-This will be reviewed by the Advisory Council volunteers and the partners will be interviewed by at least one member of the Advisory Council on a Zoom call.
+Any partnership may be nominated or can apply to be considered for the award.
+Nominations will be reviewed by the Advisory Council volunteers and the partners will be interviewed by at least one member of the Advisory Council on a Zoom call.
 The partnership will be scored during this interview and the partnership receiving the highest score will receive the award.

 The following criteria will be used to determine the award recipient: